 Hackers launch cyber attack on Parliament in bid to access email accounts

-Hackers have launched a cyber attack on Parliament in a bid to break into the email accounts of MPs, peers and their staff.
-Users of the Westminster system have been unable to access their accounts remotely due to defensive measures put in place by parliamentary authorities to deal with the hack.
+Hackers have launched a cyber attack on Parliament in a bid to break into the email accounts of MPs, peers and their staff. http://www.belfasttelegraph.co.uk/news/uk/hackers-launch-cyber-attack-on-parliament-in-bid-to-access-email-accounts-35861934.html Hackers have launched a cyber attack on Parliament in a bid to break into the email accounts of MPs, peers and their staff.

 Add your comments below